yhabib/JavaScript30/20 - Speech Detection/readme.md

 ## Notes
+**This exercise needs to be run in a server in order to be able to have access to the media devices!!**

 The **[Web Speech API][1]** has two components: the **[SpeechRecognition][2]** and the **[SpeechSythesis][3]**.
 In this first project we are focusing in the first component.

 We initialize it like this: